elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Table 1 Phred+33/+64 scale* - **source:usearchv11 page**

 Every ASCII character represents the error probability of each nucleotide to be correct, the values are from 0 to 1, as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
 Bases with a quality score close to 1 are seen as an undetermined based and represented as 'N'.

 The quality, length, and the number of reads have a tremendous effect on the final results of experiments.
 Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.

 This program allows to trim and filter Next-Generation Sequencing data from Illumina platforms.
 Whereby, the trimming and filtering parameters, quality, number of unknown bases and read length, can be defined by the user.

 ## 2. Theory
 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
-Thus, the file get read into a list and all following operations are perforemd by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).
+Thus, the file gets read into a list and all following operations are performed by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).

-The output of the program consists of two files the trimmed and filtered FASTQ file and the summaryfile, containing the count of trimmed and filtered reads.
+The output of the program consists of two files the trimmed and filtered FASTQ file and the summary file, containing the count of trimmed and filtered reads.
 For trimming it has to be noticed that the position 'x' in the sequence line corresponds to position 'x' in the quality line.
 Thus when trimming the same amount of characters has to be trimmed from both lines.

-The final outputfile should only contain reads with a defined maximum of unknown bases, minimum average quality and minimum lenght of the sequence.
+The final output file should only contain reads with a defined maximum of unknown bases, minimum average quality, and the minimum length of the sequence.
 The sequence/quality line must therefore meet all three criteria.
-When the filters are passed the four positions of the read will are called and written into the ouputfile, else the read is counted as 'filtered' for the summaryfile.
+When the filters are passed the four positions of the read will are called and written into the output file, else the read is counted as 'filtered' for the summary file.

-In addition for filtering and trimming the quality score has to be adjusted to the determined Phred scale.
+Besides filtering and trimming the quality score has to be adjusted to the determined Phred scale.

-The program is based on two trimming steps.The first one remove a user-defined number of nucleotides at 3' and 5' sense, according to a phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P value:
+The program is based on two trimming steps.
+The first one removes a user-defined number of nucleotides at 5' and 3' sense, according to a Phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P-value:

-To not overwhelm the user with to many options, the trimming and quality parameters are optional.
+To not overwhelm the user with too many options, the trimming and quality parameters are optional.

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;Filter=\frac{sum(i+1)}{readlength}{>P}" />

 where the *i* is the Phred quality of the *i*-th base

-As part of design, the program can be used to remove sequencing adapters at the ends of the sequences (3' and 5').In order to perform it the user introduce the length of the adapters according.The program is based on two assumptions: the first is that only one adapter exists in the data; the second is that adapter sequences exist only in the read tails, asumptions that are valid for platform sequencers like Illumina HiSeq series, NextSeq series and NovaSeq (Chen et al., 2018).The mentioned stragegy is applied due the low computing time compared with the overlapping detection algorithm implemented by programs such as *fastp*, *Trimmomatic, Cutadapt and SOAPnuke*.
+As part of the design, the program can be used to remove sequencing adapters at the ends of the sequences (5' and 3').To perform it the user introduces the length of the adapters according.
+The program is based on two assumptions: the first is that only one adapter exists in the data; the second is that adapter sequences exist only in the read tails, assumptions that are valid for platform sequencers like Illumina HiSeq series, NextSeq series and NovaSeq (Chen et al., 2018).
+The mentioned strategy is applied due to the low computing time compared with the overlapping detection algorithm implemented by programs such as *fastp*, *Trimmomatic, Cutadapt and SOAPnuke*.

 ## 3. Algorithm Design

-For this programming a linaer algortihm is used and following programming structures are included:
+For this program, a linear algorithm is used and the following programming structures are included:
 - Sequences
 - Binary Selection
-- Repetiton
+- Repetition

-The general idea of the algorithm is to transfrom the input file into a list, and while iterating in step of four over the list performing several operations on the elements on the list.
-By using binary selection the list elements are either written into the 'main' outputfile or counted for the secondary outputfile.
+The general idea of the algorithm is to transform the input file into a list, and while iterating in the step of four over the list performing several operations on the elements on the list.
+By using binary selection the list elements are either written into the 'main' output file or counted for the secondary output file.
 The main algorithm is represented in Figure *X*.

 ![](flowchart_update.png)